 1978: “Baker Street” by Gerry Rafferty entered the Billboard Hot 100.
 The record became his biggest solo hit and only top 10 single on the chart.

-1979: The Very Best of Leo Sayer started a three-week run at #1 on the UK album chart, giving Sayer his first and only chart topping LP.
+1979: The Very Best of Leo Sayer started three weeks at #1 on the UK album chart, giving Sayer his first and only chart topping LP.

 1985: Prince released his seventh studio album and third with his backing band the Revolution, Around the World in a Day.